parallelcomputingabo/Homework-2/README.md

 The blocked speedup does have some problems for me, Reasons that I have found that might influence the outcome might be that because the naive time also runs so fast the extra loops in the blocked solution adds a bit of time to the calculation that it does not catch back with these data sets.
+Results might also be affected since I did run these tests with many other programs active.

 I got slightly better results by changing some things in the blocked function but not anything that was consistantly better.